ultimaille/ultimaille.github.io/docs/tutorial.md

 We recommend you to download and install graphite by following the instructions on [Graphite repository](https://github.com/BrunoLevy/GraphiteThree).

 For our part, we will use graphite throughout this tutorial to visualize our results.
-Below an overwiew of Graphite:
+Below an overview of Graphite:

 ![Graphite screenshot](assets/graphite_screenshot.png "Graphite")